Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for rooms without direct sun.

 Outside of these zones, grow the plant indoors or in a greenhouse.

-It is a slow-growing plant and may take two seasons to reach its full height.
+It is a slow-growing plant with a wide, spreading habit and may take two seasons to reach its full height.

-The leaves grow in fan-like clusters and may reach up to 12″ inches in length.
+The oval leaves grow in fan-like clusters and may reach up to 12″ inches in length.

-The leaves are the most interesting feature of this plant.
-The striped, fishbone pattern is dark green on top of the light, gray-green leaves.
-The underside of the leaves is often red or grayish.
+The grey-green leaves are the most interesting feature of this plant.
+The striped fishbone pattern with dramatic dark green curving stripes on top of the light gray-green leaves.
+The underside of the Ctenanthe Burle-Marxii leaves often red or grayish.

-While these plants are not known for their flowers, they do produce clusters appearing at the ends of long stalks that reach through the thick foliage.
+While Ctenanthe Burle-Marxii plants are not known for their flowers, they do produce clusters appearing at the ends of long stalks that reach through the thick foliage.

 The flowers do not produce a fragrance and typically bloom in the winter or early spring.
 The tiny white flowers rarely grow longer than half an inch and produce cherry-red bracts.